andrewdpoh/Bamboo_Docs/docs/evasion.md

 </details>

-The rest of the injection technique is implemented with [zaneGittins’ go-inject](https://github.com/zaneGittins/go-inject) library.
+The rest of the injection technique is implemented with [zaneGittins' go-inject](https://github.com/zaneGittins/go-inject) library.

 <details>
 <summary>Expand code</summary>